Whitechapel Bell Foundry

 Directly behind the East London Mosque is the now defunct Fieldgate St Great Synagogue, built in 1899.

 East London Mosque

-Perennially hip and popular, the Rhythm Factory is a club and venue hosting a variety of bands and DJs of all genres that keep the...
+Perennially popular, the Rhythm Factory is a club and venue hosting a variety of bands, comedians and DJs of all genres who keep the...

 Whitechapel Road information